Perfect-Pool/onchain-madness/documentation/PerfectPool.md

 ### isAbleToWithdraw

 - Description: Returns if the user can burn tokens for USDC
-- Returns: `bool` - True if the game of the current year is finished
+- Returns: `bool` - True if the game of the current year is finished or within withdrawal period

-### getCurrentYear
+### setWithdrawalDate

-- Description: Get the current year
+- Description: Set date to block withdrawal
+- Arguments:
+    - `month`: `uint256` - Month to block withdrawal
-- Returns: `uint256` - The current year (e.g., 2024)
+    - `day`: `uint256` - Day to block withdrawal
+- Modifiers:
+    - `onlyOwner`: Restricted to contract owner